Ejostol/Falling-Stands-/paper.md

 <param ve-image fit="contain"
-       license= "Image by authors, no permissions required." label="Cryptomeria cut into standard timber sizes to be exported.
+       license= "Image by authors, no permissions required." label="Japanese cedar cut into standard timber sizes to be exported.
 Image by author, 2019." url="https://github.com/Ejostol/Falling-Stands-/blob/main/DSC_0018.JPG?raw=true">

 The reforestation campaign focused on conifer plantings, with subsidies and compulsion, so following the success of these agrarian and forestry reforms, 4 billion cedar trees were planted across Japan between 1950 and 1970.[^25] Since the 1970s, 16 million new cedar trees have been planted annually.[^26][^27]